innofactororg/bicep-action/README.md

 1. Create a new branch and check in the needed code.
 1. Create a Pull Request (PR) in GitHub once the changes are ready.
-1. A GitHub Actions workflow will trigger to ensure the code is well formatted and internally consistent.
+1. A GitHub Actions job will ensure that the code is valid and internally consistent.
 In addition, a What-If analysis will run to generate a preview of the changes that will happen in Azure.
 1. The Pull Request must be reviewed and approved before it can be deployed.
-1. A GitHub Actions workflow will trigger to validate and deploy the code.
+1. A GitHub Actions job will validate and deploy the code.

 ## Usage

-Note that **name: Azure Deploy** and **pull_request.paths** below are just examples and should be modified to match requirements.
+Note that the workflow below should be modified to match specific requirements.

 For example:

 - Use `name: Deploy Governance` for a workflow that deploys governance resources to Azure.
+- Use `branches: [main, dev]` for starting the workflow on pull requests to both main and dev branch.
 - Use `paths: ["gov/*.bicep", "gov/*.bicepparam"]` for starting the workflow when change occur to a .bicep or .bicepparam file within the root of the gov directory, at the root of the repository.
 - Use `paths: ["main.json", "main.parameters.json"]` for starting the workflow when change occur to main.json or main.parameters.json within the root of the repository.
 - Use `paths: ["**.bicep", "**.bicepparam", "!modules/**"]` for starting the workflow when change occur to a .bicep or .bicepparam file anywhere in the repository except under the modules folder.